Lionk-Framework/Lionk/docs/userGuide/userGuide.md

 ![](appBarDarkMode.png)

-**Dark Mode**: Customize the application's appearance by toggling Dark Mode.
+**`Dark Mode`**: Customize the application's

+ appearance by toggling **`Dark Mode`**.
 This option allows you to switch between the default light theme and a dark theme, which may be easier on the eyes, especially in low-light environments.